March 9, 1979 cover |

 In general American planners minimized the probability of a Japanese attack on Pearl Harbor.
 One glittering exception is the so-called Martin/Bellinger Report dated March 31, 1941.
 This appeared approximately the same time that Japan's reluctant Admiral Isoroku Yamamoto had his Combined Fleet staff begin work on a possible attack against Hawaii.

-account of the Harvard University-educated Yamamoto's reluctance to go to war with the United States; also photos of his service as naval attaché in the United States, 1925-8).
+(See this account of the Harvard University-educated Yamamoto's reluctance to go to war with the United States; also photos of his service as naval attaché in the United States, 1925-8).
 Check this analysis of Yamamoto's 1943 "revenge killing," reportedly ordered by President Roosevelt)

-"JAPAN'S AGGRESSOR: ADMIRAL YAMAMOTO:
+AGGRESSOR: ADMIRAL YAMAMOTO:

 His was the daring execution of brilliant treachery"

-Time, December 22, 1941, by Arthur Szyk
+Time, December 22,

-Frederick L. Martin, commander of the Hawaiian Air Force and Navy commander Rear Admiral Patrick N. L. Bellinger seem truly prophetic.
+In retrospect the conclusions of Major General Frederick L. Martin, commander of the Hawaiian Air Force and Navy commander Rear Admiral Patrick N. L. Bellinger seem truly prophetic.

 This classic analysis highlighted a major recurring intelligence dilemma in the history of warfare, which may be paraphrased in this way: